Complaints and Remedy Policy 2024 - 2027

 - Acknowledgement - five working days

-- Full response -20 working days after the complaint has been acknowledged
+- Full response - 20 working days after the complaint acknowledgement letter has been sent

 7.16 On receipt of the escalation request, the investigating officer will contact the customer to discuss the stage two complaint to:

-a. clarify any aspects of the complaint they are unclear about
+- clarify any aspects of the complaint they are unclear about,

-b. understand the outcomes the customer is seeking
+- understand the outcomes the customer is seeking,

-c. give a customer the opportunity to tell us more information
+- give a customer the opportunity to tell us more information,

-d. confirm any elements Derby Homes are not responsible for or are unclear
+- confirm any elements Derby Homes are not responsible for and direct the customer to alternative routes for those elements, such as enquiries or appeals,

-e. ask if the customer has any support needs to help identify any reasonable adjustments that may be required
+- ask if the customer has any support needs to help identify any reasonable adjustments that may be required.

-7.17 The stage two complaint must be made within 12 months of the issue occurring, or the customer becoming aware of the issue.
-Discretion will be applied where there is good reason to consider a complaint out of this timescale.
+7.17 The stage two complaint must be requested within 12 months of the stage one resolution.
+Discretion may be applied where there is good reason to consider a complaint out of this timescale.

-7.18 We will confirm the following in writing at the completion of stage two:
+7.18 We will confirm the following in writing at the completion of stage two investigation:

-e. the details of any remedy offered to put things right
+- the details of any remedy offered to put things right;

-g.
-We address all points raised in the complaint definition and provide clear reasons for any decisions, referencing the relevant policy, law and good practice where appropriate
+- all points raised in the complaint definition will be addressed, with clear reasons given for any decisions made, referencing the relevant policy, law and good practice where appropriate,

-h. details of how to escalate the matter to the relevant ombudsman service if the customer remains dissatisfied
+- details of how to escalate the matter to the relevant Ombudsman Service if the customer remains dissatisfied or is seeking assistance or advice.

-7.19 A complaint response is sent to customer when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
-Outstanding actions are tracked and actioned promptly with appropriate updates provided to the customer.
+7.19 A complaint response is sent to a customer when the answer to the complaint is known, not when the outstanding actions required to address the issue are completed.
+Outstanding actions are tracked and actioned promptly with appropriate updates provided to the customer by the relevant department.

 Extensions

-7.20 Derby Homes will decide whether an extension to complaints timescales is needed when considering the complexity of the complaint and then inform customer of the expected timescale for response.
+7.20 Derby Homes will decide whether an extension to a complaint’s timescales is needed when considering the complexity of the complaint.
+We will inform and agree with the customer the expected timescale for response in line with the table below.
+We will consider suitable intervals for keeping the customer informed about their complaint in the interim.

 - Stage one extensions - No more than ten days without good reason